aayushdayal2/aayushdayal2/README.md

 4. One of our student teams that qualified from OEC went to secure the ***Runner’s Up Position*** in the ***Canadian Engineering Competition*** in ***Calgary***.

+<h3 align="center" color="red"> What I Want To Do In The Coming Year: </h3>

+1. Implement a faster mode of operation

+2. Throw more non-engineering related events like Avalanche

+3. Do more club/frat collaborations

+4. Provide timely & equitable funding

 <p align="center">